-The female employees making upholstery for a 1960s British car firm campaign for the right to equal pay, only for the company to declare their work is `unskilled'.
+The female employees making upholstery at Ford's London plant in the 1960s campaign for the right to equal pay, only for the company to declare their work is unskilled.
 The women embark on a national protest, taking their grievance all the way to the government and demanding a change in the law.
 Fact-based comedy drama, starring Sally Hawkins, Miranda Richardson and Bob Hoskins.

 Cast & Crew

 Gemma Arterton "baffled" by the closure of Made in Dagenham

 The former Bond girl played the lead in the West End musical until the show ended earlier this month